Caldecott Medal: Selection process

 The committee that decides on the Caldecott Award winner comprises fifteen members of ALSC.
 Seven members are elected by the entire ALSC membership and eight, including the chairperson, are appointed by the ALSC President.
-Members are chosen based on their experience and to ensure a diversity of libraries (e.g. public and school, small and large) and geographical areas are represented.
-Publishers send copies of books to the committee; 2009 members each received more than 700.
+Members are chosen based on their experience.
+Consideration is also done to ensure a diversity of libraries (e.g. public and school, small and large), and geographical areas are represented as well.
+Publishers send copies of books to the committee; in 2009, each member received more than 700.
 However, a book does not need to be sent to the committee to be considered.
 Instead, to help identify possible contenders, committee members formally nominate seven books in three rounds over the year, and less formally recommend others.

 At ALSC's annual midwinter meeting, held in late January or early February, the committee will discuss the nominations and hold a vote on the winner.
 When voting, committee members list their first place, second place, and third place selections.
 Each vote is assigned a point value, with first place votes receiving four points, second place three points, and third place two points.
 The winner must receive at least eight first place votes and be at least eight points ahead of the second-place finisher.
 After a winner is selected, the committee can decide whether to award any honor books.
 They may be chosen from runner-ups to the winner, or be selected in a separate ballot.
 The winner and honor books are kept secret until they are publicly announced, with the committee calling the winning illustrators the morning of the announcement.